danielpeace7/Drum-set/README.md

 # Drum-set
 Created a drum set that can be played with mouse and specific keyboard letters.
+Works better on laptop.